-New councillor investigated for assault
+Assault probe councillor steps down

-Nuneaton councillor Rob Tromans investigated for assault
+Nuneaton councillor steps down amid assault probe

-A newly elected Conservative councillor and former deputy police and crime commissioner is under investigation for an alleged assault.
+A Conservative councillor and former deputy police and crime commissioner under investigation for an alleged assault has stepped down.

-Rob Tromans stood down as Warwickshire's deputy PCC in April, citing "personal reasons", and won a seat in last week's council elections.
+Rob Tromans resigned as Warwickshire's deputy PCC in April, citing "personal reasons", and won a seat in last week's council elections.

-He was questioned by police over an alleged assault on 22 March in Nuneaton's Justice Walk Car Park.
+He was questioned by police over an alleged assault on 22 March.

+The Conservative Party said he has now had the party whip removed pending the results of the investigation.

+- Midlands Live: Pupils injured as ceiling collapses at primary school; Five charged with animal cruelty over fox cubs

-Mr Tromans has not been arrested or charged and was asked for a comment.
+Mr Tromans has not been arrested or charged over the incident, which allegedly happened in Nuneaton's Justice Walk Car Park, and has been asked for a comment.

+He secured the St Nicolas ward for the Conservatives with 1,392 votes during last week's elections.

 Staffordshire Police said it was asked by the Warwickshire force to investigate a report of an assault, and a 49-year-old man from the town had been voluntarily interviewed.